PrincetonUniversity/ovs/README.md

 `cloc packets.c`

 For MCO, use `ctags` as follows.
-If on a OS X, please install ctags using homebrew
+If on a OS X, please install ctags using homebrew.
+The following will compute the number of functions in the headers.

-`ctags --c++-kinds=f -x packets.h`
+`ctags --c-kinds=+fp-dms packets.h`